Stellantis/api-standards/api-style-guide.md

 }
 ```

-**How to choose a cursor ?** Well, first off,  cursors MUST BE :
+Cursors MUST satisfy all the characteristic below :
  - **Unique** :  if not unique, conflicts may occur while setting the starting point of the pagination
  - **Sortable** : to insure consistency and allow sorting
  - **Stateless** : if not stateless, a cursor might not be available by the time it is used

-The ideal cursor is an **encoded timestamp** of the item, since it is satisfies all the above conditions.
-In the case where you do not have a timestamp on your items, you have to find the right parameter that satisfies all the above criterias : it could be a hash of an `ID`, `email` etc.
+The ideal cursor is an **encoded timestamp** of the item.

 ### Pagination &  Hypermedia